dusty-nv/NanoLLM/docs/plugins.md

 A plugin recieves input into a processing queue, processes it, and then outputs the results across its output channels.
 Each output channel signifies a type of output the model has (for example, the ``ChatQuery`` plugin exposes outputs at the token, word, and sentence level) and each output channel can be connected to an arbitrary number of other plugin nodes.

-By default plugins are threaded and run off their own queue, but they can be configured to run inline (unthreaded) as well by passing ``threaded=False`` to the plugin's initializer.
-You can also use simple callback functions that gets wrapped as a plugin instance without needing to define a new Plugin class.
+By default plugins are threaded and run off their own queue, but they can be configured to run inline (unthreaded) by passing ``threaded=False`` to the plugin's initializer.
+They can also be interrupted with the `interrupt()` function to abandon the current request and any remaining data in the input queue (for example, if you wanted to stop LLM generation early, or mute TTS output)

+When creating new plugin types, implement the `process()` function to handle incoming data, and then return the outgoing data.
+You can also use simple callback functions to recieve data instead of needing to define your own Plugin class (like `chat_plugin.add(my_function)` to recieve chat output)

 ## Plugin API